-To expand the kingdom in other countries
+To expand the kingdom in other countries and multiply our lives

 The sole basis of our beliefs is the Bible, the 66 books of the Old and New Testaments.
 It was uniquely, verbally, and fully inspired by the Holy Spirit and was written without error in the original manuscripts.
 It is the supreme and final authority in faith and life in every age.